Yu3H0/Yu3H0.github.io/index.md

 <figure class="gl-page-background gl-float-right gl-image-box" style="text-align: center;"><img src="assets/images/hero-image.jpg" alt="A photo of Yuchong Xie" width="300" height="200" style="max-width: 300px;" /></figure>

 I'm a second year Ph.D. student at Department of Computer Science and Engineering, Hong Kong University of Science and Technology (HKUST), under the supervision of [Prof. Dongdong She](https://cse.hkust.edu.hk/~dongdong/) and [Prof. Shuai Wang](https://www.cse.ust.hk/~shuaiw/).
-I have broad research interests in systems security (e.g., kernel, browser, and virtualization security), software engineering (e.g., software testing and program analysis), and emerging topics in AI and web3.
-Currently, my research focuses on leveraging AI techniques to address challenging problems in these domains.
+I have broad interests in systems and software security.
+My current work focuses on leveraging AI to enhance traditional security techniques (e.g., fuzzing and static program analysis) and applying them to practical contexts such as IoT and OS.
+I am also interested in the security of LLM-based agentic systems.

 I obtained my bachelor and master's degree from [SJTU](https://en.sjtu.edu.cn/).
 I spent seven wonderful years in Shanghai, playing american  football in [Lions](https://weibo.com/p/1005052985465871/home) and CTF in [0ops](https://ctftime.org/team/4419).